FrankKooij/Soma/README.md

 ## Design Approach

-First and foremost, it is important to remember **Soma was designed for Ulysses’ ePub output** and won’t perfectly work with other authoring software.
+First and foremost, it is important to remember **Soma was designed for Ulysses’ ePub output** and won’t perfectly work with other authoring software—it covers vanilla markdown though, so making it work with other apps is just about adapting and extending.

 In order to solve many issues, a “progressive enhancement” strategy has been adopted: Soma was designed for ePub2, unsupported styles are declared only to inject some *cachet* in EPUB3 (e.g. links in small-caps).
 As for Kindle, KF8 is part of the global stylesheet, requiring only minimal alterations afterwards.